Radio installation – finished!

 Shack update

 The new “shack” setup is in progress.
 The main radios are up in the office/shack room, and I’ve got a new PC built for ham use.
 I used mostly leftover parts from either older computers or projects that just didn’t work out, like the media center PC.
-In the progress I’ve gotten much further with MythTV and some other stuff than ever before, but that’s a different story.
+In the process I’ve gotten much further with MythTV and some other stuff than ever before, but that’s a different story.

 I have the wire cut for the Loop Skywire antenna, but it’s not up yet.
 I may need to beg or borrow a HyperHanger from a buddy to get the thing up in the trees.
 Right now I have a random length of wire out the window, which hears a little and causes massive RFI in the house when I try to transmit even with low power, so I haven’t made any contacts yet.
 I really need to get that loop up before winter!